mobily-enterprises/docco-next/README.md

 The fuction also assigns `config.args` (which is the list of files to be converted) to `config.sources`.

-To sum up: when using Docco Next as a library, `config.languages` and `config.marked` will need to be objects.
+To sum up: when using Docco Next as a library, `config.languages` and `config.maked` will need to be objects.
 However, from the command line, they will be the paths of JSON files, and will be converted to objects by `cmdLineNormalise()`, which
 reads: